See inside the world of Chinese startups.

 Intern in a true startup playground.

-Undertaking an internship in China is an investment in your future though requires savings to live overseas.
+Undertaking an internship in China is an investment in your future and requires savings to fully enjoy your time.

 Prices & Dates